Arksine/moonraker/docs/installation.md

 !!!
 Note
-    It is still possible to directly configure the paths to the configuration and log files if you do not wish to use the default `<alias>` naming scheme or if you wish for them to exist outside of the data folder.
+    It is still possible to directly configure the paths to the configuration and log files if you do not wish to use the default file names of `moonraker.conf` and `moonraker.log`

 When Moonraker attempts to update legacy installations symbolic links are used to avoid an unrecoverable error.
 Additionally a `backup`